 This Day In Writing History

-On May 18th, 1593, a warrant was issued by the Queen's Privy Council for the arrest of the famous English playwright and poet, Christopher Marlowe.
+On May 18th, 1593, a warrant was issued by the Queen's Privy Council for the arrest of the legendary English playwright and poet, Christopher Marlowe.
 The warrant accused Marlowe of spreading "blasphemous and damnable opinions."

 Five days earlier, Marlowe's friend, roommate, and fellow playwright Thomas Kyd had been arrested and charged with the same crime.
 During an interrogation in which Kyd was horribly tortured, he claimed that offending documents found in his possession really belonged to Marlowe.